 We also want to encourage a greater analytical focus on how scores improve over time rather than upon how a company compares to other companies in the same industry today.
 Benchmark findings are important snapshots to consider as part of a larger picture of corporate human rights performance, and these snapshots will become more telling over time through several iterations of benchmark results so that comparisons can be made.
 The spirit of the exercise is to promote continual improvement via an open assessment process and a common understanding of the importance of the UN Guiding Principles on Business and Human Rights.

-Company representatives were contacted in March 2016 notifying them that they were selected for benchmarking and offered the opportunity to highlight or disclose initial information relevant to the criteria in the CHRB Pilot Methodology.
+Company representatives were contacted in March 2016 notifying them that they were selected for benchmarking and offered the opportunity to highlight or disclose initial information relevant to the criteria in the first published Pilot Methodology.
 In May 2016 research began by Vigeo Eiris according to the CHRB Pilot methodology.
 As a result of the initial research phase, several indicators were adjusted to ensure fairness in application and rigour in the 2017 results.
-These are reflected in the CHRB Pilot Methodology Addendum.
+These changes are recorded in the CHRB Pilot Methodology Addendum and have been included in the Combined CHRB Pilot Methodology.

 In November 2016 all companies received their draft research profile, including scores for individual indicators.
 Companies were offered the opportunity to review the research and feedback issues to the research team, as well as disclose any further information not previously in the public domain to the publicly available CHRB Disclosure Platform.
 A second research review phase was then carried out against this company feedback to finalise scores for publication in March 2017.